 - Sprinkle a little bit of flour onto a large cutting board.

-- Remove the dough from the bread pan or mixing bowl and place the dough on the cutting board.
+- Remove the dough from the bread pan and place the dough on the cutting board.

 - Press down on the dough with your hands and create a "flattish" rectangle with the dough.
 The dough should be roughly 1 inch high.